PaddlePaddle/Paddle/doc/design/auto_gradient_check.md

 Numeric Gradient Only relies on forward Operator.
 So we use Numeric Gradient as the reference value.

-- **Firstly** calculate the numeric gradient.
+- 1. calculate the numeric gradient.
-- **Secondly** calculate CPU kernel Gradient with the backward Operator and compare it with the numeric gradient.
+- 2. calculate CPU kernel Gradient with the backward Operator and compare it with the numeric gradient.
-- **Thirdly** calculate GPU kernel Gradient with the backward Operator and compare it with the numeric gradient.(if support GPU)
+- 3. calculate GPU kernel Gradient with the backward Operator and compare it with the numeric gradient.(if support GPU)

-#### auto check python Interface
+#### Python Interface

 ```python
     def check_grad(self,